The Learning Planet Academy

 Student, The Schools Challenge

-Thanks to this experience, I've realized that I'm capable of doing things I thought impossible before.
-I've learned to express myself better, to listen to others more attentively and to be patient.
-The program also showed me that, with motivation and determination, you can really see things through to the end.
+Thanks to this experience, I realised that I am capable of doing things I previously thought were impossible.
+I learned to express myself better, to listen to others more attentively, and to be patient.
+This programme also showed me that with motivation and determination, we can truly see through what we set out to do

 Kahina